noderaider/redux-blueprint/README.md

-# react-redux-idle-monitor
+# redux-blueprint

-React Redux higher order component for idle state monitoring.
+Redux abstractions for actions.

 **This project is in active development and is not ready for production use.**